minio/c2goasm/README.md

 ## License

 c2goasm is released under the Apache License v2.0.
 You can find the complete text in the file LICENSE.

+## Contributing

+Contributions are welcome, please send PRs for any enhancements.